Check out appoLearning.com, because your kids deserve the very best educational apps!

 So what are the best apps to download on these devices (with or without a data plan?)?
 Start with these five.

 Podcasts (iPhone, iPod touch, iPad)

 While podcasts don’t have the same pop-cultural cachet as apps, the digital audio files that can be downloaded through iTunes are a godsend to talk radio junkies and anyone who appreciates the spoken word.
 From past episodes of This American Life and Wait Wait...Don’t Tell Me! to comedy programs like The Nerdist and WTF with Marc Maron, to long-form interviews from your favorite sports commentators, there are Podcasts that appeal to virtually any interest.
-Earlier this year, Apple launched a standalone Podcast app that makes it dead simple to manage the programs in your feed, and easier to find new ones you never knew existed.
+Last year Apple launched a standalone Podcast app that makes it dead simple to manage the programs in your feed, and easier to find new ones you never knew existed.
 With a Wi-Fi connection, it should take only a few seconds to download hour-long programs.
 This enables you to carry around a library of commercial-free conversations and entertainment wherever you may travel.

 Bluefire Reader (iPhone, iPod touch, iPad)